Prime minister defends his governments support for the oilsands during Fort McMurray visit | CBC News

 - Anti-pipeline protesters in Vancouver march ahead of Justin Trudeau appearance

-Trudeau is on the Fort McMurray leg of a Western Canada tour.

-With Suncor CEO Steve Williams as his tour guide, Trudeau met with workers and answered questions about his government's plans to impose a national carbon tax.
+With Suncor CEO Steve Williams as his tour guide, Trudeau met with workers and answered questions about the Liberal government's plans to impose a national carbon tax.

 The prime minister played down concerns that government policies are slowing down investment in the oil and gas industry while capital is fleeing to the United States.